Columbia, Kentucky: Infrastructure

-The Louie B. Nunn Cumberland Parkway runs through Columbia as it extends from Bowling Green to Somerset.
-This parkway is a future corridor of Interstate 66.
+The Cumberland Expressway runs through Columbia as it extends from Bowling Green to Somerset.
+This parkway is a future spur road of Interstate 65.
 The addition of an interchange with a 2006 reconstruction of Highway 61 South, Columbia now has two exits on the Parkway.

 Exit 49, the original exit on the parkway, merges onto Highway 55 South (also known as Jamestown Street) bringing drivers through the middle of Columbia.

 Exit 47, the new exit, merges onto Highway 61 South (also known as Burkesville Street/Road) and drivers can choose to go north or go to Burkesville to the south.

 The Highway 55 Bypass was officially opened on October 7, 2008, for more information see below.